infiniflow/infinity/docs/references/http_api_reference.md

 }
 ```

-## Insert
+## Insert data

-Inserts data into a specified table.
+Insert data into a specified table.

 #### Request